Bineesh627/MobileInfoga/README.md

 ---

-# Phone Number Information Gatherer
+# Phone Number Information Gathering

-Welcome to the Phone Number Information Gatherer project!
+Welcome to the Phone Number Information Gathering project!
 This tool aims to provide comprehensive information about a given mobile phone number.
 By inputting a phone number, users can access valuable insights such as the Truecaller name associated with the number, any leaked names, country prefix, country code, local, international, and national formats, line type (e.g., mobile), time zone, carrier information (e.g., Airtel), and country name.

 ## Features